spark-mv/cdn/stats_install.md

 Changes take effect immediately, and you will receive a confirmation email every time you change settings on the portal.

-# Enabling Hola CDN
+# Step 2:  Enabling Hola CDN and measuring performance/cost improvements

+Now that you have the code on your site collecting statistics, you can easily turn on Hola CDN, by following the next steps.

-The following steps will enable the complete Hola CDN system, which will result in performance increases and cost reductions by using both the cliet-side Javascript and Hola CDN servers around the world.
+Enabling g Hola CDN which will result in performance increases and cost reductions by using both the cliet-side Javascript and Hola CDN servers around the world.

 Note that some of the instructions below are relevant to progressive download, and some to adaptive protocols.